-Autumn is a time for change.
-The whole natural world shifts gears seemingly at the flip of a switch come September and starts preparations for a colder, harsher, more dire time.
-For your honeybees, changes made in the fall can literally mean do or die come winter.
-Throughout the summer, the colony has worked tirelessly to build stores of honey and pollen to get them through the cold, nectarless season of winter.
-If they’re strong, they’ve done their part successfully.
-Your role in autumn gives them a leg up to the winter ahead.
+Fall beekeeping tasks are critical for helping your honeybees survive the cold months ahead.
+Autumn is a time for change, when the natural world shifts gears seemingly overnight and begins preparing for harsher days.
+For your colony, the changes you make in the fall can mean the difference between life and death come winter.
+Throughout the summer, bees have worked tirelessly to build stores of honey and pollen.
+If they’re strong, they’ve done their part.
+Now, your role in autumn gives them the leg up they need to thrive until spring.

 Just before the weather turns, seemingly for good, is the time for a final inspection.
-The date for this varies widely based on your region, but a good rule of thumb is that your final window to inspect is right before days are consistently below 55 degrees F.
+The date for this varies widely based on your region, but a good rule of thumb is that your final window to inspect is right before days are consistently below 55°F.

 This is the time to lay your eyes on the queen and replace her if necessary.
 It’s also the time to assess the colony’s honey stores and make sure they have an adequate amount for the coming winter—roughly 40 to 60 pounds, depending on how long and harsh winters are in your area.
 If they don’t, see No. 2 below.